Are you ready to apply to Loreto Sixth Form College 2026/2027?

 We reserve the right not to consider incomplete application forms.

-Though the particulars in this prospectus were correct when it was printed in August 2021, it should not be assumed that there will be no changes affecting the relevant arrangements or some matter particularised: before the start of or during the college year in question or in relation to subsequent college years, subject to demand for a particular course.
+Though the contents in this prospectus were correct when it was printed, it should not be assumed that there will be no changes affecting the relevant arrangements or curriculum: before the start of, or during the college year in question or in relation to subsequent college years, subject to demand for a particular course.

-Loreto College has a Child Protection Policy that is regularly reviewed by governors.
+Loreto College has a Child Protection Policy that is annually reviewed by governors.

 Here is a link to our Special Education Needs (SEN) Report.